Work (physics): Early concepts of work

+Etymology and modern usage

+The term work (or mechanical work), and the use of the work-energy principle in mechanics, was introduced in the late 1820s independently by French mathematician Gaspard-Gustave Coriolis and French Professor of Applied Mechanics Jean-Victor Poncelet.
+Both scientists were pursuing a view of mechanics suitable for studying the dynamics and power of machines, for example steam engines lifting buckets of water out of flooded ore mines.
+According to Rene Dugas, French engineer and historian, it is to Solomon of Caux "that we owe the term work in the sense that it is used in mechanics now".
+The concept of virtual work, and the use of variational methods in mechanics, preceded the introduction of "mechanical work" but was originally called "virtual moment".
+It was re-named once the terminology of Poncelet and Coriolis was adopted.

 Units

-The SI unit of work is the joule (J), named after the 19th-century English physicist James Prescott Joule, which is defined as the work required to exert a force of one newton through a displacement of one metre.
+The SI unit of work is the joule (J), named after English physicist James Prescott Joule (1818–1889).
+According to the International Bureau of Weights and Measures it is defined as "the work done when the point of application of 1 MKS unit of force [newton] moves a distance of 1 metre in the direction of the force."

 The dimensionally equivalent newton-metre (N⋅m) is sometimes used as the measuring unit for work, but this can be confused with the measurement unit of torque.
 Usage of N⋅m is discouraged by the SI authority, since it can lead to confusion as to whether the quantity expressed in newton-metres is a torque measurement, or a measurement of work.

+Another unit for work is the foot-pound, which comes from the English system of measurement.
+As the unit name suggests, it is the product of pounds for the unit of force and feet for the unit of displacement.
+One joule is approximately equal to 0.7376 ft-lbs.

 Non-SI units of work include the newton-metre, erg, the foot-pound, the foot-poundal, the kilowatt hour, the litre-atmosphere, and the horsepower-hour.
 Due to work having the same physical dimension as heat, occasionally measurement units typically reserved for heat or energy content, such as therm, BTU and calorie, are used as a measuring unit.